Mandela (2021 film): Plot

-When Mandela's voter ID and list arrives, both of the brothers try to win his vote by continuously giving him gifts, fulfilling Mandela's wants.
-However, after many days when Mandela is still undecided, the MLA suggests that they auction off Mandela's vote.
-During the auction, Mandela's assistant reveals that the losing side plan to maim him.
-His assistant tricks the brothers into abandon the auction by falsely claiming that the president has died.
-When the brothers find out they have been lied to, they brutally thrash them and disallow them from leaving the village.
+When Mandela's voter ID arrives, both brothers try to win his vote by continuously giving him gifts.
+However, after many days, Mandela is still undecided and the MLA suggests that they auction off his vote.
+During the auction, Kirudha discovers that the losing side plans to maim him and tricks the brothers into abandoning the auction.
+When the brothers realize that they have been deceived, they brutally thrash Mandela and Kirudha, disallowing them from leaving the village.

 Both brothers give up hope on gaining Mandela's vote.
-However, when the MLA reveal the full amount of work contract is worth 30 crore, both the brothers have a renewed enthusiasm to win Mandela's vote and the election.
-They again try to win the favour of Mandela.
-However, this time Mandela demands the money they declare during auction be used for various development of the village, and that he will vote for the one who contributed most to the development of the village.
-Both of the brothers reluctantly yield to his demand, but are annoyed by all the trouble they have to go through for Mandela's vote.
-Both sides agree that the losing side will kill him.
+However, when the MLA reveals the full amount of work contract is worth 30 crore, they both have a renewed enthusiasm to win Mandela's vote and the election.
+However, this time Mandela demands that their money be used for various development of the village, and that he will vote for the one who contributed most to the development of the village.
+Both brothers reluctantly yield to his demands but plan to kill him should they lose.

 On election day, the postmaster suggests that Mandela escape the village after casting his vote, but Mandela insists that he must carry on his father's legacy of running the barber shop.
-Mandela returns to his banyan tree after casting his vote, while thugs sent by the brothers wait for election results, ready to kill Mandela.
+Thugs sent by the brothers await the election results, ready to kill Mandela at his banyan.
 The president, postmaster, and many villagers come to Mandela's aid on the pretext of getting a haircut.
 The ending scene shows a standoff between the two brothers, and Mandela with the villagers, all the while election result is being declared.